dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > Figure X: An visualization of how ArgoCD and Crossplane work together to provision cloud resources.

-ArgoCD handles all internal state, while Crossplane handles all external states - combined, they can be used as a universal control plane.
+ArgoCD handles all internal state (e.g. deploying containers), while Crossplane handles all external states (e.g. provisioning cloud resources) - combined, they can be used as a universal control plane.

 <!-- står allerede i State automation.
 Måske det skal flyttes her til.
 As mentioned previously, the question is not whether Crossplane or ArgoCD are great tools or not - but more about whether the paradigm of control planes is good in general.
 As Eficode states: "If Crossplane does not strike the right balance and abstraction level, the next control plane will." [[s](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)]
 -->

-This setup can easily be extended by other tools.
-Crossplane is currently focused on cloud providers (but nothing prevents it from expanding to new areas in the future), so if you want to manage external resources that are not cloud-related, you could simply install a control plane for that as well.
+This setup can be extended by other tools.
+Crossplane focuses currently on cloud providers (but nothing prevents it from expanding to new areas in the future), so if you want to manage external resources that are not cloud-related, you could simply install a control plane for that as well.
 The main point is that only ArgoCD and Crossplane are necessary for the use cases presented in this paper, but other control planes could easily be added if more features were needed.

 ## 9.1.
 List of tools/technologies used in this implementation

 **ArgoCD**
-ArgoCD is a GitOps tool that is built as an control planes that runs inside Kubernetes.
+ArgoCD is a GitOps tool that is built as a control planes that runs inside Kubernetes.
 ArgoCD was accepted to CNCF on April 7, 2020, and is at the Incubating project maturity level [[s](https://www.cncf.io/projects/argo/)].
 ArgoCD is used for this implementation because it has more advanced UI features compared to similar-tools.
 The two biggest GitOps-tools are FluxCD and ArgoCD.
 This implementation could also be built using FluxCD.
 FluxCD and ArgoCD cover most of the same features, but the way you structure code looks a bit different.
 Both tools would be good candidates for building a universal control plane for Kubernetes.

 **Crossplane**
 Crossplane is used in this implementation because it is the only option if you want a control plane that works with multiple cloud providers (and is not just a Terraform synchronizer service that is moved into Kubernetes).
 If a multi-cloud architecture is not needed, one could instead opt for Google's _Config Connector_, or AWS' _Controllers for Kubernetes_.
 Crossplane was accepted to CNCF on June 23, 2020, and is at the Incubating project maturity level [[s](https://www.cncf.io/projects/crossplane/)].

 **Google Cloud Platform**
-GCP was chosen as the main provider for cloud-hosted Kubernetes clusters because it is less complex to use than AWS but advanced and mature enough to work well with Crossplane.
+GCP was chosen as the main provider for cloud-hosted Kubernetes clusters because it is less complex [[s]](https://nandovillalba.medium.com/why-i-think-gcp-is-better-than-aws-ea78f9975bda) to use than AWS but advanced and mature enough to work well with Crossplane.
 Another choice would be DigitalOcean, but I experienced some issues with using Crossplane with DigitalOcean (also described in the _Maturity level_-section).
 I didn't experiment with Microsoft Azure since I had no prior experience working with them as a cloud provider.
 Both AWS and Azure would be a potential alternatives to GCP in this implementation.

 **Kind**
-Kind is used for running the Kubernetes cluster locally.
+Kind is used for running the `core cluster` locally.
 When developing and experimenting with this setup, it can be beneficial to run the setup locally because it can take a long time to provision clusters on cloud providers (e.g., it often takes 10 minutes on GCP).
 There are many different tools for running Kubernetes locally, and many of them would probably work for this implementation, but the choice ended with Kind because it is easy to set up and simple to use.
 Other alternatives could be _MicroK8s_ or _Docker Desktop_.

 **Gum**
 Gum is a simple command line tool for making interactive scripts.
 When you want to start any type of custom-made system from a terminal, it usually involves creating multiple scripts for doing some of the initial bootstrapping.
 Gum was chosen as a simple tool for interactively picking a configuration on runtime instead of having to remember command parameters or creating static config-script.

 **Helm and Kustomize**
 Helm and Kustomize are used to template and install Kubernetes resources.
-Helm is a package manager for Kubernetes.
-ArgoCD installs software packages (like Crossplane) using Helm.
+Helm is a package manager for Kubernetes and ArgoCD installs software packages (like Crossplane) using Helm.
 Kustomize is used for handling templating of my own Kubernetes manifests.
 One could choose not to use Kustomize and instead put everything into Helm charts as an alternative to this implementation.

 ## 9.2.
 Managing internal state

 <!-- intro -->
-Everything deployed to the clusters are declared in YAML, checked into git, and read by ArgoCD.
+Everything deployed to the `core-clusters` (besides ArgoCD) and the `app-clusters` are declared in YAML, checked into git, and read by ArgoCD.

 <!-- one or more clusters -->
 ArgoCD can either be installed on each cluster individually (only controlling the local state) or on a single shared cluster which then handles the deployment to multiple clusters.